 · provide you with other information about your personal data such as what data we have, what we use it for, who we disclose it to, whether we transfer it abroad and how we protect it, how long we keep it for, what rights you have, how you can make a complaint, where we got your data from and whether we have carried out automated decision making or profiling, to the extent that information has not already been provided to you in this Policy.

 You can ask us to rectify inaccurate personal data.
 We may seek to verify the accuracy of the data before rectifying it.

 Erasure / Right to be Forgotten

-We are not required to comply with your request to erase your personal data if the processing of your personal data is necessary: for compliance with a legal obligation; or for the establishment, exercise or defence of legal claims.
+We are not required to comply with your request to erase your personal data if the processing of your personal data is necessary: for compliance with a legal obligation; or for the establishment, exercise or defence of legal claims, in relation to the freedom of expression or for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes.
 In the context of marketing, please note that we will maintain a suppression list if you have opted out from receiving marketing content to ensure that you do not receive any further communications.
-There are further circumstances stipulated in Art.
-17 (3) of the GDPR and Section 35 German Data Protection Act (BDSG-neu) in which we are not required to comply with your erasure request, although these two are the most likely circumstances where we would deny that request.

 · you have exercised the right to object, and verification of overriding grounds is pending.